camflan/boxstrap/README.markdown

 CONFIGURATION
 =============

 At the folder level, you can define a local configuration.
-There is also a convenience method in the script that will generate this for you: `boxstrap -g DIR`.
+We have a convenience method in the script that will generate this for you: `boxstrap -g DIR`.

 Here are the options available in the directory-local configs: